This Mashed Potato Cake definitely isn’t your ordinary cake. Give it a try.

-As a busy mommy of three young children, who also works outside of the home AND has this blog (which is a full time business), I don’t have time to create mashed potatoes from scratch.
-That’s why I love that I can get help from Betty Crocker.
-I can have mashed potatoes on the table in minutes.
+As a busy mom of three young children, who also works outside of the home and has this blog (which is a full time business), I don’t have time to create mashed potatoes from scratch.
+That’s why I love that I can get help from a nice, ‘ole gal named Betty Crocker.
+But really, any boxed mashed potatoes will work.

 The other day I had a little extra time (I can assure you this doesn’t happen often) and wanted to do something a little more creative than just mashed potatoes, so I decided to make a Mashed Potato Cake.
 It was my first attempt at a Mashed Potato Cake and I think it turned out pretty good, if I do say so myself.

-I obviously wasn’t having a great day with my camera (and I’m quite embarrassed by these pictures), but hopefully you can look pass the poor picture quality because the whole family loved this!
+I obviously wasn’t having a great day with my camera (and I’m quite embarrassed by these pictures), but hopefully you can look past the poor picture quality because the whole family loved this Mashed Potato Cake!

 - Prepare mashed potatoes as directed on box.
 Allow to cool.
 (I put mine in the refrigerator for a few minutes)